SoftwareAG/c8y-docs/content/streaming-analytics/block-reference-bundle/calculation.md

 <tbody>
 <tr>
 <th scope="row">Input Source</th>
-<td><span>The device or group of devices which contains a data point.
-If specified, then this device (typically the same device as the measurement source) is checked to see if it contains a data point for the specified fragment and series.
-If it contains a data point, the red and yellow range values from the source object are used in place of the KPI values.
-The model editor uses the current device or asset name.
-This is mapped internally to the inventory identifier.</span>
+<td><span>The device, group, or asset which contains a data point.
+If specified, then this source (typically the same as the measurement source) is checked to see if it contains a data point for the specified fragment and series.
+If it contains a data point, the red and yellow range values from the source object are used in place of the KPI values.</span>
 </td>
 <td><span>any</span>
 </td>